Attractions near Yr Hen Stablau

-- Machynlleth (1 mile) unspoilt market town with independent shops, swimming pool, Y Tabernacl arts centre, Owain Glyndwr Centre, pubs and restaurants.
-From Machynlleth, all types of days out – beach, walking, birdwatching, sightseeing – are possible without the car.
+- Machynlleth (1 mile) unspoilt market town with independent shops, swimming pool, MOMA in Y Tabernacl arts centre, Owain Glyndwr Centre, pubs and restaurants.
+From Machynlleth, all types of days out are possible without the car – beach, walking, birdwatching, sightseeing.
 Trains run south to Aberystwyth, north to Aberdyfi and beyond, along the spectacular Cambrian Coast to Pwllheli.
-Buses run from Machynlleth throughout the Valley, see bus and train guide
+Transport for Wales is the train company.
+Buses run from Machynlleth throughout the Valley, see bus guide

-- Mountain bike trails from Machynlleth and cycle hire from Dolgellau
+- Cycling: Mountain bike trails from Machynlleth, DyfiBikePark Pantperthog (4 miles) and cycle hire from Dolgellau Cycles (21 miles).

 - CAT – Centre for Alternative Technology (4 miles) – displays and activities on renewable energy and sustainable living.